OmarExpo/backend-24h/README.md

 This is school project based on Java, Spring Framework that offers a RESTful APIs for voting System.

-Voting system for deciding that allow to create / edit / delete Candidates and all the other CRUD operations.
+Voting system that allows to fecth / create / edit / delete Candidates (plus Party & VotingSystem APIs as well), in short perform all CRUD operations.

-Here you can find task and project requirements graduation.md
 <br/>
 Technology stack: